Merkoba/Meltdown/README.md

 To trigger these, hold the right mouse button, move to a direction, and release the button.

 By default these scroll up/down and move to tabs left/right.

 ---

+## Files <a name="files"></a>

+There is a files panel where you can enter file paths.

+For now it can do simple text file analysis.

+And it can also be used for image files when using special models.

+When the file is used it is removed from the input, and not used for the next prompts.

+The used file paths are remembered in the session file, but not their content.

+---